tinyzimmer/k3p/README.md

 # k3p

-A `k3s` packager and installer, originally and primarily intended for air-gapped deployments, but could see use cases elsewhere.
+A `k3s` packager and installer, originally and primarily intended for air-gapped or restricted-access deployments, but could satisfy other use cases as well.

 For documentation on `k3p` usage, see the [command docs here](doc/k3p.md).